kkaempf/arango-driver/README.md

 * [Arango::Foxx](#ArangoFoxx): to manage a Foxx instance
 * [Arango::View](#ArangoView): to manage a View instance

-Classes relative to the Gem arango-driver
+Classes relative to the Gem arangodb-driver
 * [Arango::Cache](#ArangoCache): to manage internal Cache
-* [Arango::Error](#ArangoError): to handle arango-driver errors
+* [Arango::Error](#ArangoError): to handle arangodb-driver errors

 All the instances of these classes can be transformed in Hash with the method to_h.